-- Our relationship with God - Our relationship with and care of those in our family - Our relationship with other Christians in the community of the church, both local and global - Our relationship with the rest of the world in mission and care car so that we can take people with us on outings.
-But equally we might not do either of these things because we want to raise money in support of our church's mission vision.
+- Our relationship with God - Our relationship with and care of those in our family - Our relationship with other Christians in the community of the church, both local and global - Our relationship with the rest of the world in mission and care

 In all of this we should be aware of how we are affected by our culture, which will tell us how we should spend and save.
 The danger for Christians is that all we do is add some giving into the standard amount of spending and saving.
 CS Lewis wrote in his book 'Mere Christianity' that if our spending on luxuries is the same as those around us, we are almost certainly not giving enough away.